 Click your username and you will be able to see the following two main sub-menu items: Log Out and Account Settings.
 Click on the Log Out option in order to log out of your current Ubuntu session.
 The following dialog will display if you do so:

 This dialog lets you log out right then by clicking the Log Out button.
 Otherwise, the system automatically ends your session after 60 seconds unless you press the Cancel button.

 Method 2: Log Out Using Keyboard Shortcut

-Ubuntu comes with a number of default keyboard shortcuts that let you perform frequently used Ubuntu operations by using key combinations from your keyboard.
-Log out, being a very frequent operation is also assigned such a shortcut.
-When you hit the Ctrl+Alt+Delete key combination, you are presented with the same Logout dialog that we described above.
+Ubuntu comes with a set of default keyboard shortcuts that allow you to perform commonly used Ubuntu operations with keyboard shortcuts.
+Logging out, a very common operation is also assigned such a keyboard shortcut.
+When you press the key combination Ctrl+Alt+Del, the same logout dialog we described above is displayed.

-You can see all such keyboard shortcuts and even create your own from your system Settings utility.
-Open the Settings utility directly in the Keyboard view by entering the word “shortcuts” in your application launcher search bar as follows:
+You can see all of these keyboard shortcuts and even create your own using the System Preferences utility.
+Open the Preferences utility directly from the Keyboard view by typing the word “keyboard shortcuts” into the search bar of your application launcher as follows:

 Click on the Keyboard search result and you will be able to see the following view:

 Method 3: Log Out Using the Application Launcher Search